Building PHP¶

 Apart from generic autoconf options there are also many settings specific to PHP.
 For example, you can choose which

-extensions and SAPIs should be compiled using the --enable-NAME
+extensions and SAPIs should be compiled using the --enable-NAME and --disable-NAME switches.
+If the extension or

-SAPI has external dependencies you need to use --with-NAME
+SAPI has external dependencies you need to use --with-NAME and --without-NAME instead.
+If a library needed by

-is not located in the default location (e.g. because you compiled it yourself) you can specify its location
+NAME is not located in the default location (e.g. because you compiled it yourself) you can specify its location

-using --with-NAME=DIR
+using --with-NAME=DIR.

 By default PHP will build the CLI and CGI SAPIs, as well as a number of extensions.
 You can find out which extensions

-option.
+your PHP binary contains using the -m option.
 For a default PHP 5.5 build the result will look as follows:

 ~/php-src> sapi/cli/php -m